Alpengirl Summer Camp Packing List & Gear Info

 - A small school size backpack packed with small travel essentials (see packing list below)

-- A big backpacking backpack packed with everything else (see packing list below) NOTE: if you are renting or borrowing a big backpack from Alpengirl or if you are attending Yellowstone Horseback Adventure or Wild & Scenic Salmon Raft Adventure, you may substitute an XL soft sided duffel bag for this big backpacking backpack.
+- A big backpacking backpack packed with everything else (see packing list below) NOTE: if you are renting or borrowing a big backpack from Alpengirl or if you are attending Yellowstone Horseback Adventure or Wild & Scenic Salmon Raft Adventure, you may substitute an XL soft-sided duffel bag for the big backpack.

 What to Pack in Your BIG Backpack

-Select a 3050-4500 cubic inch (50-75 liters) external or internal frame backpack with adjustable shoulder straps, chest strap and padded hip belt that fits snug on hips and stuff the following items inside...
+Select a 50-75 liter internal frame backpack (youth) or backpack (women's) with adjustable shoulder straps, chest strap and padded hip belt that fits snug on hips.
+A standard bear canister should fit horizontally in the bottom of the main compartment.
+Stuff the following items inside...

 ___ Sleeping bag (synthetic preferred, NO Cotton, rated 20-40 degrees F).